Fuerteventura: Precolonial history

-The conquest
+Conquest

 The island's conquest began in earnest in 1402, commanded by French knights and crusaders Jean de Béthencourt and Gadifer de la Salle.
 They arrived with only 63 sailors out of the original 283, as many had deserted along the way.
 After arriving and settling in Lanzarote, the invaders made some first excursions to the neighboring islands.
 In 1404, Bethencourt and Gadifer founded Betancuria, on the West coast, the first settlement on the island.
 After numerous difficulties, Gadifer took charge of the invasion, while Bethencourt returned to Spain to seek the recognition and support of the Castilian king.

 In 1405, de Béthencourt completed his conquest of the island, establishing its capital in Betancuria (Puerto Rosario took over the mantle as island capital in 1835).

 In 1424 Pope Martin V, through the Betancuria Brief, edicted the establishment of the Bishopric of Fuerteventura, which encompassed all the Canary Islands save for the island of Lanzarote.
 The origin of this bishopric is directly related to the events that occurred after the Great Schism (1378–1417), in that the bishop of San Marcial del Rubicón of Lanzarote (at the time, the only diocese in the Canary Islands) did not recognize the papacy of Martin V, and instead adhered to anti-Pope Benedict XIII.
 The Bishopric of Fuerteventura was based in the Parish of Santa María de Betancuria, bestowing upon the latter the status of Grant Cathedral.
 After the reabsorbtion of the Diocese of San Marcial del Rubicón by the papacy of Pope Martin V, the Bishopric of Fuerteventura was abolished in 1431, only seven years after it was created.

 The first census recorded a population of some 1,200 inhabitants.
 The population increased gradually thereafter.
 In 1476 the territory became the Señorío Territorial de Fuerteventura, subjected to the Catholic Monarchs.
 In later years, the island was invaded by the Spanish, French and the English.